yiApollo/telegram-to-youtube-uploader/README.md

 And include them in the playlist.

+## 📜 License
+MIT — feel free to use, modify, and share.

+---

 # ⚡ Powerful Usage: Automate Uploads & Summarize Entire Playlists

 Use with [YouTube Transcript Extractor](https://github.com/yiApollo/YouTube-Transcript-Extractor-Auto-Whisper-Fallback)